Juventus crushes Pescara 6-1 in Serie A

-Quagliarella almost doubled Juve's lead seconds later with an effort which flew narrowly wide.
-He did score in the 22nd after he gathered Mauricio Isla's pass and carved out some space before unleashing an angled effort across into the bottom left corner.
+Quagliarella scored in the 22nd after he gathered Mauricio Isla's pass and carved out some space before unleashing an angled effort across into the bottom left corner.

 The home side grabbed one back in the 25th.
 Juventus goalkeeper Gianluigi Buffon got a hand to Cascione's diving header but could only touch it onto his right post and in.

-Juventus restored its two-goal advantage with a stunning goal.
+Juventus restored its two-goal advantage with a stunner.
 Under pressure from two Pescara players, Quagliarella managed to get the ball to Asamoah with a backheel flick and the Ghana midfielder acrobatically turned it in with an overhead kick.

-Quagliarella was again the provider when he set up Giovinco to volley in a fourth.
+Quagliarella was again the provider for Giovinco to volley in a fourth.

-Quagliarella extended Juve's lead on the stroke of halftime.
-It is the first time Juve has scored five goals in the first half of a Serie A match since 1947.
+Quagliarella extended Juve's lead on the stroke of halftime, the first time Juve has scored five goals in the first half of a Serie A match since 1947.

-The earlier kickoff had no such thrills, with the only excitement coming from fears ahead of kickoff that Cagliari could risk forfeiting the match through again flouting a stadium ban.
+The earlier match had no such thrills, with the only excitement coming from fears ahead of kickoff that Cagliari could risk forfeiting the match through again flouting a stadium ban.

 The club had announced on Friday that Is Arenas would be completely open but an emergency meeting in the afternoon saw local authorities rule that the main stand would remain closed.